Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Review of tropical curves and their multiplicities

-The sign ambiguity above is inconvenient, but it can be avoided using the following ``squaring'' trick which will also prevent more serious sign issues later on.
+The sign ambiguity in the Lemma is inconvenient.
+It can be avoided using the following ``squaring'' trick which will also prevent more serious sign issues later on.
 For any lattice $L$ and elements $a_1,\ldots,a_k\in L$, if $\alpha=a_1\wedge \cdots \wedge a_k$, we denote

 Equivalently, $\alpha^{\Box}=(-1)^{\deg(\alpha)(\deg(\alpha)-1)/2}(\alpha,0)\wedge (0,\alpha)$.
-If $\alpha\in \Lambda^0 L = \bb{Z}$, then $\alpha^{\Box}:=\alpha^2$.
+If $\alpha\in \Lambda^0 L = \bb{Z}$, then $\alpha^{\Box}\coloneqq \alpha^2$.
 We obtain a canonical element

 where $\Theta_L$ is either choice of primitive element of $\Lambda^{\topp} L$.
-The exterior algebra then becomes a graded-commutative Frobenius algebra\footnote{Recall that a Frobenius algebra over $R$ is an associative $R$-algebra $A$ together with an $R$-linear trace map $\Tr:A\rar R$ such that the pairing $\Tr:A\otimes_R A\rar R$, $\Tr(a \otimes b):=\Tr(ab)$ is non-degenerate.
+The exterior algebra then becomes a graded-commutative Frobenius algebra\footnote{Recall that a Frobenius algebra over $R$ is an associative $R$-algebra $A$ together with an $R$-linear trace map $\Tr:A\rar R$ such that the pairing $\Tr:A\otimes_R A\rar R$, $\Tr(a \otimes b)\coloneqq \Tr(ab)$ is non-degenerate.
 By graded-commutative, we mean that the multiplication is graded-commutative, and the Frobenius trace preserves the parity of the grading.
 This parity-preservation is necessary for associating a closed-string $2D$ TQFT to the Frobenius algebra.
 For odd-dimensional $L$, the Frobenius algebra structure on $\Lambda^* L$ would not be graded-commutative.
 This motivates the squaring trick.} over $\bb{Z}$ with trace given by projecting onto $\Lambda^{\topp} (L\oplus L)$ and then composing with the unique map $\Lambda^{\topp} (L\oplus L)\rar \bb{Z}$ taking $\Theta_L^{\Box}$ to $1$.

 Lemma \ref{Trop-Wedge} immediately implies the following: \begin{lem} Notation as in Lemma \ref{Trop-Wedge}.
 Then

 \end{lem}